MultiRepEyeVR/Through-the-Eyes-of-Emotion/README.md

+# Through the Eyes of Emotion: A Multi-representation Eye Tracking
-# Multi-representation Emotion Recognition in Immersive Environments
+Dataset for Emotion Recognition in Virtual Reality

-This repository contains the dataset and code implementation for the paper **Multi-representation Emotion Recognition in Immersive Environments** by **Annoynmous Authors**.
-It contains the **Multi-representation Emotion Dataset**, code for the tool for gathering the dataset and the code for the emotion recognition model.
+This repository contains the dataset and code implementation for the paper **Through the Eyes of Emotion: A Multi-representation Eye Tracking
+Dataset for Emotion Recognition in Virtual Reality** by **Annoynmous Authors**.
+It contains the **Multi-representation Eye Tracking Dataset for Emotion Recognition**, code for the tool for gathering the dataset and the code for the emotion recognition model.

 For questions on this repository, please contact the **Annoynmous Authors**.